Skip to content

 Calculation: 120000 / 60000 = 2, 122880 / 61440 = 2.

-Set this to True on your backend class if usage values can decrease between reports (e.g., a storage backend reporting current disk usage rather than accumulated compute time).
+Set to True if usage values can decrease between reports (e.g., a storage backend reporting current disk usage rather than accumulated compute time).

 1